“I wish to be a knight”

 What is Hunor doing now?

 Hunor has check-ups at Evelina Children’s Hospital every four months.
-As he gets better and better, that should reduce to six-monthly and then annual check-ups.
+As he gets better and better, that will reduce to six-monthly and then annual check-ups.
 His surgery was successful but that type of surgery has only existed for 20-30 years so his prognosis is uncertain and he may need a heart transplant in later life.

 He went back to school relishing the memories of a really special time when he and his family enjoyed every minute of the playtime activities he had created in hospital in real life.